Palpal16/Palpal16/README.md

 I am passionate about neural networks development and mathematical modelling.

 ## 💻 Repos 💻
 Here you can find my repositeries.
-Some fun works in python or C++ and also a lot of my university notes written in $\LaTeX$.
+Some fun works in python and C++.
+Also I've written in $\LaTeX$ university notes, I hope you find them helpfull😄.

 <!--